THE AMAZON LEAGUE

 4. Finance commensurate with the challenge

-Scale up financial flows to conserve and restore tropical forests, including the strengthening of the Tropical Forest Forever Facility (TFFF) as the financial pillar of halting and reversing deforestation.At least 20% must go directly to Indigenous Peoples and local communities.
-In addition, the nearly USD 2 trillion in harmful subsidies must be redirected toward incentives that keep forests standing.
+Financial flows to conserve and restore tropical forests must be significantly increased, including the strengthening of the Tropical Forest Forever Facility (TFFF) as a financial pillar to halt and reverse deforestation.
+At least 20% of these resources must be directed directly to Indigenous Peoples and local communities.
+In addition, nearly USD 2 trillion in harmful subsidies must be redirected toward incentives that keep forests standing.

 5. Transformation of production systems